top of page

 FREQUENTLY ASKED QUESTIONS

-What is the Mekong River Dolphin Swim?
+What is the Dolphin Swim?

 This is a first of its-kind event in Cambodia, organized by a team of dedicated conservation scientists to raise awareness and funds for protecting the incredible, critically endangered Irrawaddy dolphin (Orcaella brevirostris) in the Mekong River.
-Please read more about this event on the home page and at wwf.org.kh
+Please read more about this event on our home page and at wwf.org.kh

 Why should I donate to protect the river dolphin?

 Only six species of dolphins are found in freshwater globally, and all are declining.
 Freshwater ecosystems are under immense pressure due to conflicting needs, meaning all river dolphin species are classified as ‘endangered’ or ‘critically endangered’.
 This means that their populations have declined to such an extent that urgent actions are needed.
-We need greater public support for raising funds to tackle high-priority threats to these species, such as illegal fishing, that causes mortality of these dolphins
+We need greater public support for raising funds to tackle high-priority threats to these species, such as illegal fishing, that causes mortality of these dolphins.

 River dolphins are the apex predator of freshwater systems.
 They play a vital role in maintaining healthy ecosystems (similar to tigers), where their presence is an excellent indicator of habitat quality.
 In Cambodia, river dolphins also have immense cultural value, but they are threatened due to unsustainable fishing practices.